pyenv/pyenv-virtualenv/README.md

 * `VIRTUALENV_VERSION`, if set, forces pyenv-virtualenv to install desired version of virtualenv.
 If the virtualenv has not been installed, pyenv-virtualenv will try to install the given version of virtualenv.
+* `SETUPTOOLS_VERSION` and `PIP_VERSION`, if set and if pyvenv is preferred than virtualenv, install specified version of setuptools and pip.

 ## Version History